samlaipolyu/GesSo/README.md

 Step 2 - Run `main.m`

-Step 3 - You will see the panel showing a real-time animation of a soft robot with two segment.
+Step 3 - You will see the `drawnow` figure window showing a real-time animation of a soft robot with two segment, and on a linear slide.

 ### Customization